 4. Offensive Win Shares (OWS)

 Correlation: 0.36 – Moderate (but pretty low)

-Offensive Win Shares is half of the Win Shares calculation, with Defensive Win Shares being the other half.
+Offensive Win Shares are half of the Win Shares calculation, with Defensive Win Shares being the other half.
 With offensive production being more connected to card prices, I decided to isolate it for one of the scatter plots.
-Essentially, it is a value assigned based on offensive production and the amount of “wins” it creates for each of their teams.
-Win shares is a team specific metric and how each player contributes to wins via offense.
+Essentially, it is a value assigned based on offensive production and the amount of “wins” it creates for each of its teams.
+Win shares is a team-specific metric and how each player contributes to wins via offense.

 The trend line looks like it’d be strongly correlated, until you notice Luka is only at 2.1 OWS and his Prizm Silver RC price is way higher than others with a 2 OWS, leading to the low/moderate correlation.

 #1 in OWS: DeAndre Ayton (4.1)